Chorusio/kube-chorus-router/README.md

 # kube-router
-**Chorus kube router** is a solution to establish route between Kubernetes  cluster nodes and non Kubernetes nodes.
+**Chorus kube router** is a plugin to establish route between Kubernetes  cluster nodes and non Kubernetes nodes.
 This is use-full for ingress resource where  service IP's (Pod IP) can be configured on Ingress device for load balancing front end applications. kube-router can be used for creating a route between Kubernetes and Ingress device.
 A service of type nodeport and loadbalncer  can reach to the pods irrespective of network and subnet.
 However such solution reduces the performance due to translation and load balancing at different level.
 So typically customer prefer ingress mechanism [Reach to pod directly from external load balancer] to expose the route to the service. **Chorus kube router** helps to create network connectivity for such kind of deployments. **kube-router** is a micro service provided by **Chorus** that helps to create network between the Kubernetes cluster nodes and non kubernetes aware devices [F5, A10, Citrix ADC]. kube-router takes care of networking changes on kubernetes and produces a configmap output which can be used by vendors to establish route from thier devices to kubernetes cluster.

 [![Build Status](https://travis-ci.com/Chorusio/K8s-Route-Extender.svg?token=GfEuWKxn7TJJesWboygR&branch=master)](https://travis-ci.com/Chorusio/K8s-Route-Extender)
 [![codecov](https://codecov.io/gh/Chorusio/K8s-Route-Extender/branch/master/graph/badge.svg?token=9c5R8ukQGY)](https://codecov.io/gh/Chorusio/K8s-Route-Extender)